-Well Cottage is a lovely 17th Century stone cottage, with an English Tourist Board rating of 4 stars.
+Well Cottage is a lovely 17th Century stone cottage, with a Visit England rating of 4 stars.
 On the outskirts of the village of Gosforth, which lies between the mountains and the Irish Sea, this holiday cottage offers accommodation for up to 5 people and is a perfect base from which to explore the Western Lake District.

 The beautiful valley of Wasdale is a ten minute drive away, home to England's deepest lake (Wastwater), highest mountain (Scafell), smallest church (St Olaf's) and the world’s biggest liar competition (each November, in the Santon Bridge Inn).

 Eskdale is another pretty valley, only 15 minutes away, with hundreds of river and mountain walks.
 It also houses a terminus for the Ravenglass and Eskdale Steam Railway - a popular miniature railway that travels seven scenic miles to the coastal fishing village of Ravenglass.
 Muncaster Castle Gardens and Owl Centre, is ten minutes away and has lots going on all year round, especially for children.
 The sea is about two miles from Gosforth and at low tide there are long expanses of sand on which to play and walk.
 By the seafront are a golf course and bowling green.

 Gosforth itself has shops selling groceries, fresh fruit and vegetables, food to go, alcohol and newspapers.
 It also has five pubs, serving food and real ales.